-To the Company's knowledge, based solely upon review of the copies of such reports furnished to the Company during the fiscal year ended December 31, 2010, all directors, officers, and beneficial holders of more than 10% of any class of equity securities of the Company complied with all filing requirements, except it was determined that the Company failed to prepare and file a Form 5 to report Mr. George's charitable gift of Company shares in 2009 and did not prepare and file Forms 4 to report Messrs.
-Murdy's, Lane's, George's, McKenna's, and Ms. Shaeff's annual grant of performance stock and stock options in a timely manner.
+To the Company's knowledge, based solely upon review of the copies of such reports furnished to the Company during the fiscal year ended December 31, 2012, all directors, officers, and beneficial holders of more than 10% of any class of equity securities of the Company complied with all filing requirements, except it was determined that the Company failed to timely report via Form 4 the annual equity grant to each of Messrs.
+Lane, George, and McKenna and Ms. Shaeff.